domaindrivendev/Swashbuckle.AspNetCore/README.md

     [ProducesResponseType(500)]
     public Product GetById(int id)
     ```

-4. You can also annotate types with summary and example tags:
+4. Annotate your types with summary and example tags, other tags (remarks, para, etc.) are not supported:

     ```csharp
     public class Product